ankurgopal/DS_Capstone_Project_Know-Diabetes/README.md

 Technology App:

-- Use Streamlit App was developed for best performing model.
+- Streamlit App was developed for best performing model.
 This app takes input features from users and then predicts if someone is diabetic or not based.
+- xgb_diabetes_model.pkl was the pickel file

 📎Appendix